TJLW/tjlw.github.io/Projects/ROS/README.md

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ROS/Images/RobotDescriptionTFTree.png?raw=True"/> </p>
 <p align="center">
-	This local TF tree denotes the relationships written in the robot description URDF file.
-In addition, it shows the odometry frame that is not listed in the URDF file and is served by our joint interface for the Arlo robot, the motor_controller node.
+	<b>This local TF tree denotes the relationships written in the robot description URDF file.
+In addition, it shows the odometry frame that is not listed in the URDF file and is served by our joint interface for the Arlo robot, the motor_controller node.</b>
 </p>

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ROS/Images/RobotDescriptionWithMapServerTFTree.png?raw=True"/> </p>
 <p align="center">
-	This global TF tree additionally adds the map frame.
-Note the map frame is not given in the URDF file and is, in our case, intended to be served by a ROS node that builds a map such as Google Cartographer.
+	<b>This global TF tree additionally adds the map frame.
+Note the map frame is not given in the URDF file and is, in our case, intended to be served by a ROS node that builds a map such as Google Cartographer.</b>
 </p>